-We structure our project work around a buddy system, in order to create a collegial working environment.
+We structure our project work around a buddy system, to provide a high level of service to our clients and to create a collegial working environment.
 Mentoring, on the job training and regular attendance at CPD conferences and seminars, ensures that our people are fully conversant with the latest planning trends and the changing regulatory environment.

 Owing to the nature of our project work, our team members experience high levels of career satisfaction.
 Each team member is able to take projects from their initial conception through to completion.
 Considerable pleasure is gained from being part of the development of landmark projects around different parts of New Zealand and seeing these projects brought to fruition.

-Our company is currently a medium-sized practice employing full time, experienced, planning professionals, a full time office manager and support personnel.
+Our company is currently a medium-sized practice employing full time, experienced, planning professionals, a full-time office manager and support personnel.
 Team members typically have multiple degree qualifications and have significant experience of working internationally within the planning profession.
 All our team members have planning backgrounds in local government and private sector consultancy.
-Some are also registered with the Ministry for Environment as certified Hearings Commissioners.

 Meet our team